defano/digital-design/docs/simulation-instructions.md

 Note that the order of source files is unimportant.
 The testbench doesn't need be listed last, and there is no special switch or convention to specify which file represents the "top" of the design hierarchy (the tool will figure that out for itself).

-Alternately, its possible to use the `-y` switch to tell `iverilog` to use all of the source files it finds in given directory.
+Alternately, its possible to use the `-y` switch to tell `iverilog` to include all of the source files it finds in given directory.
 See the `man` page for details.

 Icarus Verilog will produce no console output (unless it detects an error or warning) and will write the compiled output to `simulation.vvp`.
 With this, we're ready to execute the simulation.